VidVidex/dotfiles/README.md

 0. You have to install ansible.
 You can get a reasonably new version with `pip`.

 1. To install this on a remote host you first have to manually enable (or just start for a single install) sshd.
 You can skip this step if you are just installing this on your local machine.
+For better security use key-based authentication.
     ```sh
     sudo systemctl enable --now sshd
     ```